Academic Map

 Complete GE Statewide Core courses

-Complete one Diversity course
+Complete one Exploring Human Experience course

 Complete Natural Science Lab